Guy Dayan

-Guy Dayan (גיא דיין; born August 20, 1986) is an Israeli football player playing for Hapoel Qalansawe.
+Guy Dayan (גיא דיין; born August 20, 1986) is a formerIsraeli football player.

 Career

 Guy Dayan began his career by Hapoel Beit She'an, after that he played for Hapoel Kfar Saba and in 2009 he moved to Maccabi Ahi Nazareth.
 He spent the 2010–11 season with Hapoel Petah Tikva before joining Hapoel Acre.

 Position

 He plays as central midfielder, in attacking midfield or defensive midfield.